replab/replab/docs/index.md

 ## Contributors

-RepLab and the group theory/linear algebra libraries it depends on were written by [Denis Rosset](https://github.com/denisrosset) and [Jean-Daniel Bancal](https://github.com/jdbancal).
-For ..., we acknowledge contributions from the ... project.
+RepLAB and the group theory/linear algebra libraries it depends on were written by [Denis Rosset](https://github.com/denisrosset) and [Jean-Daniel Bancal](https://github.com/jdbancal).

+RepLAB references in the `/external` directory the following libraries:

+- As a Git submodule, the [MOxUnit](https://github.com/MOxUnit/MOxUnit) test framework by Nikolaas N. oosterhof.

+- A copy of the [VPI](https://www.mathworks.com/matlabcentral/fileexchange/22725-variable-precision-integer-arithmetic) big integer library by John D'Errico.

 Feedback and suggestions are always welcome.
 We ask participants to follow the guidelines of the [Typelevel Code of Conduct](https://typelevel.org/conduct.html).

 ## License

-RepLab is (C) 2018 Denis Rosset and licensed under the [Mozilla Public License 2.0](https://github.com/denisrosset/replab/LICENSE).
+RepLAB is (C) 2018 Denis Rosset, Jean-Daniel Bancal and licensed under the [Mozilla Public License 2.0](https://github.com/replab/replab/LICENSE).